The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows

 \section{INTRODUCTION}

-It has long been known that Gamma-Ray-Bursts (GRBs) come in (at least) two classes: Those typically lasting two seconds or less and having hard prompt emission spectra (short/hard GRBs) and those lasting typically longer than two seconds and having softer prompt spectra often showing strong hard-to-soft spectral evolution (long/soft GRBs) \citep{Kouveliotou1993, Ford1995}.
-The long/soft GRBs have been related spectroscopically \citep{Galama1998, Hjorth030329, Stanek030329, Malesani2004, Pian060218} to the deaths of massive stars, the so-called collapsar model \citep{Woosley1993} \citep[for a recent review, see][]{WoosleyBloom}, and it was proposed that all long GRBs are accompanied by photometric supernova signatures \citep{Zeh2004}.
+It has long been known that Gamma-Ray-Bursts (GRBs) come in (at least\footnote{There is statistical evidence from the duration distribution and the duration/hardness plots for a third class of GRBs, ``intermediate GRBs'', which has been found to be detector- and method-independent \citep[][and references therein]{Horvath2008, Horvath2010, Ripa2009, Chattopadhyay2007}.
+An analysis of probable intermediate GRBs from the \emph{Swift} sample has shown, though, that they are a subclass of temporally shorter, underluminous (both in prompt as well as afterglow emission) long/soft GRBs \citep{deUgartePostigoIntermediate} linked to the deaths of massive stars.}) two classes: Those typically lasting 2 s or less and having hard prompt-emission spectra (short/hard GRBs) and those lasting typically longer than 2 s and having softer prompt spectra which often show strong hard-to-soft spectral evolution (long/soft GRBs) \citep{Kouveliotou1993, Ford1995}\footnote{Note that there is evidence, though, that the first few seconds of long/soft GRBs temporally and spectrally resemble short/hard GRBs, with a harder spectral slope and higher peak energy than the integrated spectra of the complete long/soft GRBs (hence, the spectral evolution; \citealt{Ghirlanda2009}, and references therein).
+This has been interpreted as a universal central engine working in both classes of GRBs \citep[see also][]{Eichler2009}.
+In terms of integrated spectra, though, short/hard GRBs clearly exhibit both higher peak energies as well as harder spectral slopes $\alpha$, this is especially true for those detected by the Gamma-ray Burst Monitor (GBM) instrument of \emph{Fermi}, which has a broader spectral response than \emph{CGRO} BATSE \citep{Nava2010, GhirlandaGBM}.
+The ``Kouveliotou-Plot'' has also been successfully constructed with \emph{Swift} GRBs \citep{ZhangChoi, Gomboc2010}, but the difference in hardness between short/hard and long/soft GRBs disappears almost completely in the rest frame.}.
+Some long/soft GRBs have been related spectroscopically \citep{Galama1998, Hjorth030329, Stanek030329, Malesani2004, Pian060218, Chornock100316D} to the deaths of massive stars, the so-called collapsar model \citep[][for a review, see \citealt{WoosleyBloom}]{Woosley1993}, and it was proposed that all long GRBs are accompanied by photometric supernova (SN) signatures \citep{Zeh2004}.